ifelse-/Bedford_law_Part2_Backend/README.md

 This is Part 2 Bedford Law Node backend.
 Convert and strip characters from csv file and display json data using Express routing.

+cd into Node directory and run command below to start server

+node app.js